-Sure, bamboo is explosive, although it does not contain any volatile substance.
-However, during the bamboo growth process, air compartments develop throughout the stalks of the grass.
-So, when bamboo is heated, it is likely to spread fire and explode.
+While bamboo may not contain any volatile substances, it is still considered to be explosive.
+This is due to the fact that during the growth process, air compartments develop throughout the stalks of the grass.
+As a result, when bamboo is subjected to heat, it is more likely to catch fire and potentially explode.

 Uses Of Bamboo

-- As a construction material: Bamboos have a lot of uses in home construction.
-You can use them as trusses in roof construction.
-They can also be used as columns to transfer loads from the roof to the base.
+- Bamboos offer a wide range of applications in home construction.
+They can be used in roof construction as trusses.
+They can also serve as columns, transferring loads from the roof to the foundation.

-- As a fuel: Bamboos can be gathered and used as a traditional fuel for cooking.
+- Bamboos can be harvested and utilized as a traditional cooking fuel.

 Is Bamboo Fabric Flammable?

-Yes, bamboo fabric is flammable but to a fault.
-However, bamboo fabrics are still safe to wear as clothing.
-This is because it doesn’t burn readily like typical bamboo.
+Yes, bamboo fabric is flammable, but only to a certain extent.
+However, bamboo materials can still be worn as apparel.
+This is because it does not burn as easily as regular bamboo.

 Is Bamboo Fencing Flammable?

-Bamboo plants are flammable.
-However, their volatile nature can be suppressed if they are not brought near a fire source.
-This article explains everything you need to know about bamboo, its uses, as well as its characteristics.
+Bamboo plants can catch fire.
+Their volatile tendency, however, can be reduced if they are not introduced near a fire source.
+This article will teach you everything you need to know about bamboo, including its uses and qualities.